Skip to content

 Security

-This document defines the security boundaries, assumptions, and scope for the Superset Kubernetes Operator.
-It covers trust boundaries, secret handling, RBAC justification, and vulnerability reporting.
+This document covers the security posture of the Superset Kubernetes Operator.
+It includes the threat model (trust boundaries, security assumptions, in-scope / out-of-scope concerns), secret handling, RBAC justification, security-relevant design decisions, and the vulnerability reporting process.

 Trust Boundaries